BerriAI/Automated_Perf_Tests/README.md

 * `v1/responses`
 * `embeddings`

-Use these tests to **detect performance regressions or validate scaling improvements**.
+Use these tests to **detect performance regressions or validate performance improvements**.
 See `docs/CONFIG.md` for all available overrides and default settings.

 ## Requirements